-If you've installed a different manufacture's adapter or a different model D-Link adapter, make sure that software is uninstalled before installing the new software.
+If you've installed a different manufacture's adapter or a different model D-Link adapter, make sure the software is uninstalled before installing the new software.
 Some utilities may cause a conflict with the new software.
-If you plan to use multiple adapters at different times, make sure the utilities are not set to automatically load when your computer boots up.
+If you plan to use multiple adapters at different times, make sure the utilities are not set to load when your computer boots up.
+Windows[®] XP users may use the built-in wireless utility for all adapters.

-To remove old software:
+To remove any old software: